E numbers: which ones can I eat?

 | The fungus Streptomyces fradiae | Preservative | E713 | Tylosin | A group of antibiotics |

-Flour improvers enhance the baking properties of flour.
-Packaging gases extend a product's shelf life by altering the atmosphere within the product.
-Sweeteners give a product a sweet flavor without calories.
+Flour treatment agents improve the baking properties of flour.
+Packaging gases extend the shelf life of a product by modifying its atmosphere.
+Sweeteners give a product a sweet taste without calories.

 | Natural amino acid | E915 | Rosin esters | ||